Argentix03/WhatsAppBot/README.md

 Download the right chrome webdriver for your chrome version from https://chromedriver.chromium.org/downloads and put in the same directory.

 Notes:
-1.First run need to scan the QR code after the browser comes up.
+1. First run need to scan the QR code after the browser comes up.
 2. Cannot be run as root